lfd/spectral_gap_nhep/README.md

 ```

 If you have poetry installed, run `poetry install`.
-With pip, make sure to include the dependencies in the submodule `trackml-library` (pandas and numpy) and `hepqpr-qallse` (pandas, numpy, plotly).
+With pip, make sure to include the dependencies in the submodule `hepqpr-qallse` (pandas, numpy, plotly).

 <!-- To get the data, head over to the [Kaggle TrackML Particle Tracking Challenge](https://www.kaggle.com/c/trackml-particle-identification/data) and download e.g. the `train_sample.zip` file which is a reduced version of the overall dataset.